nathanmfrench/DubStudio/project-specs.md

 make upload button actually do stuff, with nice loading animations for when its working in progress.

+make wavy design in the background of all the screens maybe

 Here are all the components we've created: